cfjedimaster/raymondcamden2020/_posts/2022/03/30/2022-03-30-a-snippet-for-getting-dzone-article-stats.md

 <img data-src="https://static.raymondcamden.com/images/2022/03/dzone2.jpg" alt="Screenshot of stats" class="lazyload imgborder imgcenter">
 </p>

 That's only the first bit.
 I've got 368 articles on DZone so it takes about 10 seconds or so for the script to run.
-If you want to see a slightly nicer version of this, and adapt it for your own DZone profile, I've got a CodePen below.
+If you want to see a slightly nicer version of this and adapt it for your own DZone profile, I've got a CodePen below.
 Just edit the `authorId` value to match yours.

 <p class="codepen" data-height="500" data-theme-id="dark" data-default-tab="result" data-slug-hash="PoEKaoE" data-preview="true" data-user="cfjedimaster" style="height: 500px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/cfjedimaster/pen/PoEKaoE">